spotify/lingon/docs/USAGE.md

 Common example: Our project consists of many JS files and we want to output one file with everything in it.
 The solution is to use "directives".

 Directives are Lingon-specific commands that live in the header of certain files (js, html, ejs).
-The commands are hidded using the comments of the source file and look like this:
+The commands are prefixed using the comment style of the source file and look like this:

 **source/app.js**
 ```JavaScript